Wuling BinguoEV vs BYD Atto 1: Affordable EVs in Indonesia

 Two affordable city electric cars

 The biggest difference is not price or size but how each charges.
-The BinguoEV is fundamentally a home-charged car that tops up on AC charging — it is not designed for public DC fast charging.
-The Atto 1, by contrast, has DC fast-charging capability, albeit modest, so it adds the option of a quick public top-up when needed.
+In our data, the BinguoEV is essentially treated as a home/AC car; public DC, where offered on some trims, is very limited and not the core of its package.
+The Atto 1, by contrast, has a confirmed if modest DC fast-charging capability, so it adds the option of a quick public top-up when needed.
 This is the key differentiator that decides how well each fits your lifestyle.

-The Wuling BinguoEV is a home car in the truest sense: it charges on AC, typically overnight, and does not rely on DC fast-charging stations.
-For an owner with a plug at home who rarely makes sudden long trips, this pattern is very practical — plug in at night, full by morning.
-But if you run low mid-journey, the BinguoEV cannot be 'fast-topped' at a public charging station the way a DC-capable car can.
+The Wuling BinguoEV is a home car in the truest sense: it is built to charge on AC, typically overnight, and is not centred on DC fast-charging stations.
+For an owner with a plug at home who rarely makes sudden long trips, this pattern is very practical: plug in at night, full by morning.
+But if you run low mid-journey, leaning on a quick public 'fast-top' is not the BinguoEV's strength, because its DC charging, where present on your trim, is limited, so it is no match for a car genuinely built around DC.

-The BYD Atto 1 charges at home on AC in the same way, but its added DC fast-charging capability brings flexibility: when needed, it can top up faster at a public station.
-Its DC power is modest — not the fastest on the market — but its mere presence changes the usage profile, especially for someone who occasionally drives further than their daily routine.
-For exactly how many minutes each car takes at home, and how long the Atto 1 takes on DC, use the comparison tool linked below.
+The BYD Atto 1 charges at home on AC in the same way, but its added, confirmed DC fast-charging capability brings flexibility: when needed, it can top up faster at a public station.
+Its DC power is modest, not the fastest on the market, but its mere presence changes the usage profile, especially for someone who occasionally drives further than their daily routine.
+This is the safety net that makes the Atto 1 feel more open in lifestyle terms than the BinguoEV.

 Range and everyday use